 WWT Washington Wetland Centre has the following facilities:

-- Free accessible car parking provision – 6 designated spaces (drop off space outside of the visitor centre may be available, please just ask)
+- Free accessible car parking provision – 6 designated spaces (drop off space outside of the visitor centre is available, please just ask)

 - Trained assistance dogs welcome

 - Maps can be enlarged, please ask ahead of your visit